runeh/yngwie/README.md

 ### Events

-`connect'.
+`connect`.
 Triggered when the first event is received.

 `event`.
 Triggered for every unleash event.